-Every writer confronts the dreaded blank page.
+Every writer confronts the dreaded fear of a blank page.

-It is white, stark and for many writers and authors, it’s downright intimidating.
+It is white, stark, and for many writers and authors, it’s downright intimidating.

 The fresh white page is the void into which the brave writer must always dive without fear or hesitation.

 It is writing time, so just do it and don’t fear the result.

 The only proven way to eliminate an empty white page is to overcome its fearsome superpowers.
 Add one letter, then one word, and then one sentence.

 When you take these three simple actions, you will have defeated the monster of white nothingness.